Here's How to Build a Sewing Machine Table at Home

 Making a sewing table is not such an easy task.
 If you do not have the basic skills of woodwork, then you should not attempt to build a sewing table, you should probably buy one from the market.
 If you have faith in your capability, then you can go ahead and make a table for your machine.

 How to Build a Sewing Table

-In addition to the above you will need a tape measure, pencil, 2 shelf brackets, nails, and a hammer.
-Once you have all the things mentioned above, you can proceed.
+In addition to this you will need a tape measure, pencil, 2 shelf brackets, nails, and a hammer.
+Once you have all the things mentioned, you can proceed.

 Note: Nail through the top to attach the 'Legs'.

 You will find that there is a 1'' gap between the 'Legs' and one of the longer edges of the 'Top', you have to attach the 'Back' in the gap.
 Position the 'Back', such that it meets the following conditions

 ● The shorter edges of the 'Back' should be perpendicular to the 'Top'. ● The surface of the 'Back' should be in contact with the 'Legs'.

 After you are sure that the positioning is right, fasten the 'Back' to the 'Top' and the 'Legs', using nails.